R3AP3/amogus/README.md

 ```
 ## How to use:

-Start the Script by running:
+Use the Script by running:
 ```
 python amogus.py
 ```
-Then paste in an Apple Music URL (artist or album)
+Provide Apple Music URL (artist or album)

-The Pictures get saved to the output folder.
+The Pictures get saved to the folder named `cover`

 ## Screenshot:
 ![Screenshot](https://user-images.githubusercontent.com/89069925/152122393-3b2b71ff-b5df-4050-94d0-61680f979ab7.png)